Bernard Herrmann

-Early life and career
+Early life and education

-Herrmann was born in New York City as Maximillian Herman, the son of a Jewish middle-class family of Russian origin.
-He was the son of Ida (Gorenstein) and Abram Dardik, who was from Ukraine and had changed the family name.
-Herrmann attended DeWitt Clinton High School, an all-boys public school at that time on 10th Avenue and 59th Street in New York City.
+Herrmann was born on June 29, 1911, in New York City as Maximillian Herman, the son of a Jewish middle-class family of Russian origin.
+He was the son of Ida (née Gorenstein) and Abram Dardik, who was from Ukraine and had changed the family name.
+Herrmann attended DeWitt Clinton High School, an all-boys public school in New York.
 His father encouraged music activity, taking him to the opera, and encouraging him to learn the violin.
-After winning a composition prize at the age of thirteen, he decided to concentrate on music, and went to New York University, where he studied with Percy Grainger and Philip James.
-He also studied at the Juilliard School, and at the age of 20, formed his own orchestra, the New Chamber Orchestra of New York.
+At thirteen he discovered Hector Berlioz's Treatise on Instrumentation, which was an important influence.
+After winning a composition prize, he decided to concentrate on music, and went to New York University, where he studied with Percy Grainger and Philip James.
+He later studied at the Juilliard School, and at the age of 20, formed the New Chamber Orchestra of New York.
+He befriended composers Aaron Copland and George Gershwin.

-In 1934, he joined the Columbia Broadcasting System (CBS) as a staff conductor.
+Career

+Herrmann was hired as an assistant to Johnny Green, host of Music in the Modern Manner.
+He composed incidental music for Keats's "La Belle Dame sans Merci".
+He conducted rehearsals of musicians, including Benny Goodman.
 Within two years, he was appointed music director of the Columbia Workshop, an experimental radio drama series for which Herrmann composed or arranged music (one notable program was The Fall of the City).
 Within nine years, he had become chief conductor to the CBS Symphony Orchestra.
-He was responsible for introducing more new works to US audiences than any other conductor – he was a particular champion of Charles Ives' music, which was virtually unknown at that time.
+He was responsible for introducing more new works to US audiences than any other conductor – he was a particular champion of Charles Ives, who was virtually unknown at that time.
 Herrmann's radio programs of concert music, which were broadcast under such titles as Invitation to Music and Exploring Music, were planned in an unconventional way and featured rarely heard music, old and new, which was not heard in public concert halls.
-Examples include broadcasts devoted to music of famous amateurs or of notable royal personages, such as the music of Frederick the Great of Prussia, Henry VIII, Charles I of England, Louis XIII and so on.
+Examples include Music of Famous Amateurs, including such royals as Frederick the Great, Henry VIII, Charles I of England, Louis XIII and writers like John Milton, Samuel Pepys and Friedrich Nietzsche.

-Herrmann's many US broadcast premieres during the 1940s included Myaskovsky's 22nd Symphony, Gian Francesco Malipiero's 3rd Symphony, Richard Arnell's 1st Symphony, Edmund Rubbra's 3rd Symphony and Ives' 3rd Symphony.
-He performed the works of Hermann Goetz, Alexander Gretchaninov, Niels Gade and Franz Liszt, and received many outstanding American musical awards and grants for his unusual programming and championship of little-known composers.
+Herrmann's many US broadcast premieres during the 1940s included Nikolai Myaskovsky's 22nd Symphony, Gian Francesco Malipiero's 3rd Symphony, Richard Arnell's 1st Symphony, Edmund Rubbra's 3rd Symphony and Ives's 3rd Symphony.
+He performed the works of Hermann Goetz, Alexander Gretchaninov, Niels Gade and Franz Liszt and received many outstanding American musical awards and grants for his unusual programming and championship of little-known composers.
 In Dictators of the Baton, David Ewen wrote that Herrmann was "one of the most invigorating influences in the radio music of the past decade."
-Also during the 1940s, Herrmann's own concert music was taken up and played by such celebrated maestri as Leopold Stokowski, Sir John Barbirolli, Sir Thomas Beecham and Eugene Ormandy.
+Herrmann's own concert music was taken up and played by such celebrated maestri as Leopold Stokowski, Sir John Barbirolli, Sir Thomas Beecham and Eugene Ormandy.
+Barbirolli conducted the premiere of Herrmann's cantata Moby Dick, dedicated to Ives.
+He scored The March of Time, Lights Out and a radio adaptation of Aldous Huxley's Brave New World.